Caregiving for the Elderly with Dementia: Dressing

 - Be patient when helping or observing your family member getting dressed

-- Evaluate those who undress frequently; sometimes they think it’s time to go to bed, or they need to go to the bathroom, they are too hot, bored, etc. There is an activity apron that you can use to stop this behaviors.
+- Evaluate those who undress frequently.
+Sometimes they think it’s time to go to bed…or they need to go to the bathroom.
+They are too hot or bored, etc. There is an activity apron that you can use to stop this behaviors.
 It is an apron that has multiple things sewn to it.
 The purpose is to keep the hands and mind busy.

-- Many from past generations dressed and changed differently than we do today; be careful about imposinyg our values on them to the point of causing difficult behaviors
+- Many from past generations dressed and changed differently than we do today.
+Be careful about imposing our values on them to the point of causing difficult behaviors

 - Minimize buttons and zippers; use elastic and Velcro when possible

-- Dressing should be done as consistently (similar types of clothing) and routinely as possible (upon arising in the morning, similar bedtime clothing, etc.)
+- Dressing should be done as consistently with similar types of clothing.
+And routinely as possible.
+Upon rising in the morning, similar bedtime clothing, etc.

 - Tube socks can be practical and easier than regular socks since there are no heels to line up

-- Shoes should be the nonslip variety, because many with dementia who need dressing assistance also might have some ambulation assistance needs (personal or device)
+- Shoes should be the nonslip variety.
+Many with dementia that need dressing assistance also might… have some ambulation assistance needs (personal or device)

-- Like the rest of us, those with dementia will gain or lose weight over time, which can affect the level of independence with their ADLs; therefore, watch for how their clothes fit and make adjustments as necessary
+- Like the rest of us, those with dementia will gain or lose weight over time.
+This can affect the level of independence with their ADLs.
+Watch for how their clothes fit and make adjustments as necessary

-- Avoid pantyhose and slips for females with dementia unless she feels uncomfortable, incompletely dressed, or vulnerable without them
+- Avoid pantyhose and slips for females with dementia unless she feels uncomfortable.
+Or incompletely dressed, or vulnerable without them.

-Dressing and undressing is probably not one of the first ADLs you find yourself assisting your loved one with.
-Those with dementia who remain home at this point can, for quite some time, be relatively independent with this task.
+Dressing and undressing is probably not one of the first ADLs you find yourself helping with.
+Those with dementia … who remain home at this point can, for quite some time, be relatively independent with this task.
 Applying some of the above ideas as you need them will prove to be helpful when the time comes.